SoftUni-Internal/interactive-content/EN/00-Mid-Exam/01-Problem-02.md

 * Command "**Insert Book** \| \{**book name**\}":

-Add a book at the end of the book collection.
+Add a book at the end of the shelf.

 * Command "**Check Book** \| \{**index**\}":

-Print the name of the book, present it at this index in the list.
+Print the name of the book at the specified index on the shelf.

 If the index is invalid, ignore the command.

 ## Input

-* You will receive a string, containing book titles, separated by "\&"
+* You will receive a string, containing book titles, separated by a "\&"

 * Until you receive "**Done**", you will get commands in the format described above